 Department of Psychiatry

-You may mail your gift directly to the Department of Psychiatry, or you may make your donation online by clicking on the button below to donate securely through the University of Arizona Foundation.
+You may mail your gift directly to the Department of Psychiatry, or you may make your donation online by clicking on the button above to donate securely through the University of Arizona Foundation.
 (Receipts are sent by the University of Arizona Foundation.)